-Once the Barnes analysis has been completed for the primary and secondary parameters, a mean location fix is computed for the storm.
+Once the center fixes have been completed for all of the various parameters, a mean location fix is computed for the storm.
 A parameter is only included in the mean computation if its location is found within the distance threshold, as described in Section 6.3.1.
 The mean computation is performed in two steps.
 In the first step, a mean position is computed using all available parameters found within the distance threshold.
 In the second step, the distance of each parameter fix from that mean position is computed, as is the standard deviation of the parameter fixes.
-The mean position fix is then recalculated by using a Gaussian weighting controlled by the standard deviation of the position fixes.
-The goal here is to minimize the impact of an outlier parameter fix by weighting the mean towards the larger cluster of parameter position fixes.
+The mean position fix is then recalculated using a Gaussian weighting predicated by the standard deviation of the position fixes.
+The goal here is to minimize the impact of an outlier parameter fix by weighting the mean towards the larger cluster of parameter-position fixes.